Good Friday

-Good Friday, also known as Holy Friday, Great Friday, Great and Holy Friday, or Friday of the Passion of the Lord, is a solemn Christian holy day commemorating the crucifixion of Jesus and his death at Calvary (Golgotha).
+Good Friday, also known as Holy Friday, Great Friday, Great and Holy Friday, or Friday of the Passion of the Lord, is a solemn Christian holy day commemorating the crucifixion of Jesus and his death at Calvary (Golgotha), part of the Passion of Jesus.
 It is observed during Holy Week as part of the Paschal Triduum.

-Members of many Christian denominations, including the Catholic, Eastern Orthodox, Lutheran, Anglican, Methodist, Oriental Orthodox, United Protestant and some Reformed traditions (including certain Continental Reformed, Presbyterian and Congregationalist churches), observe Good Friday with fasting and church services.
-In many Catholic, Lutheran, Anglican and Methodist churches, the Service of the Great Three Hours' Agony is held from noon until 3 p.m.—the hours the Bible records darkness covering the land until Jesus' death on the cross.
-In the Catholic, Lutheran and Anglican traditions of Christianity, the Stations of the Cross are prayed in the evening of Good Friday, as with other Fridays of Lent.
-Communicants of the Moravian Church have a Good Friday tradition of cleaning gravestones in Moravian cemeteries.
+Members of many Christian denominations, including the Catholic, Eastern Orthodox, Lutheran, Anglican, Methodist, Oriental Orthodox, United Protestant, and some Reformed traditions (including certain Continental Reformed, Presbyterian, and Congregationalist churches), observe Good Friday with fasting and church services.
+In many Catholic, Lutheran, Anglican, and Methodist churches, the Service of the Great Three Hours' Agony is held from noon until 3 p.m.— the hours the Bible records darkness covering the land until Jesus' death on the cross.
+In the Catholic, Lutheran, and Anglican traditions, the Stations of the Cross are prayed in the evening of Good Friday, as with other Fridays of Lent.
+Members of the Moravian Church have a Good Friday tradition of cleaning gravestones in Moravian cemeteries.

 The date of Good Friday varies from one year to the next in both the Gregorian and Julian calendars.
 Eastern and Western Christianity disagree over the computation of the date of Easter and therefore of Good Friday.
 Good Friday is a widely instituted legal holiday around the world.
-Some predominantly Christian countries, such as Germany, have laws prohibiting certain acts—public dancing, horse racing—in remembrance of the sombre nature of Good Friday.
+Some predominantly Christian countries, such as Germany, have laws prohibiting certain acts—public dancing, horse racing—in remembrance of the somber nature of Good Friday.

 Etymology

-The term Good Friday comes from the sense 'pious, holy' of the word good.
-Less common examples of expressions based on this obsolete sense of good include 'the good book" for the Bible, 'good tide' for Christmas or Shrovetide, and Good Wednesday for the Wednesday in Holy Week.
-With regard to the usual sense of the word good, "Christians believe that Jesus's death on the cross was the ultimate sacrifice for humanity's sins, saving mankind from death."
+The term Good Friday comes from the secondary meaning of the word good that is defined as 'pious, holy'.
+Less common examples of expressions based on this obsolete sense of good include 'the good book' for the Bible, 'good tide' for Christmas or Shrovetide, and Good Wednesday for the Wednesday in Holy Week.
+A common folk etymology explains the use of the word good in the current sense by the good that has come from Jesus's death on the cross according to Christian belief: "Christians believe that Jesus's death on the cross was the ultimate sacrifice for humanity's sins, saving mankind from death."

-A common folk etymology analyses Good Friday incorrectly as a corruption of God Friday, of a type similar to the (linguistically correct) derivation of goodbye from a contraction of 'God be with ye'.
+Another common folk etymology analyses Good Friday incorrectly as a corruption of the hypothetical, imagined term God Friday, similarly to the (linguistically correct) derivation of goodbye from a contraction of 'God be with ye'.
 In Old English, the day was called Long Friday (langa frigedæg /ang/)—referring to the lengthy observances of fasting and religious services, making it a day of extended devotion—and equivalents of this term are still used in Scandinavian languages and Finnish.